Biden could declare national climate emergency as soon as this week

 Related video: Sen. Joe Manchin Won’t Support Dems Climate or Tax Provisions

-Joe Biden could declare a national climate emergency as soon as this week following stalled talks in Congress.
+Joe Biden could declare a national climate emergency as soon as this week following stalled talks in Congress, reports The Washington Post.

-The possible measure comes just days after Senator Joe Manchin, a West Virginia Democrat, told party leaders that he won’t support the Democrats’ attempt to push through an economic package this month, which would include billions to fight global warming.
+The possible measure comes just days after Senator Joe Manchin, a West Virginia Democrat, told party leaders that he won’t support the Democrats’ attempt to push through an economic package this month, which would include billions to fight the climate crisis.

 Mr Biden could invoke the emergency to be able to provide his administration with power to decrease carbon emissions and produce more clean energy.